How do great inventions start? With a dream, of course.

 More than 120 students from 79 teams competed in the undergraduate and graduate division competitions.
 Winners were announced after the April 7 Finals, which also featured the 2020 presentations of the Georgetown Entrepreneurial Excellence Awards recognizing individuals who have contributed to the Georgetown Entrepreneurship community over the past year.

-Among the six recipients was Katie Fischer, a student in Emergency & Disaster Management program, who won Graduate Student Entrepreneur of the Year.
+Among the six recipients was Katie Fischer, a student in Master's in Emergency & Disaster Management program, who won Graduate Student Entrepreneur of the Year.
 Fischer finished second overall in the graduate school division last year.

 Amoo, whose family emigrated from Nigeria when he was a young child, has a bachelor’s degree in business administration and a Master’s in Finance from Howard University.
 Passionate about basketball, he spent several years organizing tournaments in the area through a foundation that uses sports to create health awareness in communities.